fran-c99/fran-c99/README.md

 # Hello, I'm Francisco Chaves
 <a href="https://www.linkedin.com/in/franchaves/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I have a profound interest in technology, focusing on privacy and secure technologies for individuals and companies alike.
+I have always had a profound interest in computers and technology, focusing on privacy and secure technologies for individuals and companies alike.
+Combining my passion in Cybersecurity and computers with my strong background in Human Resources and customer services, I can bring a lot of trasitional skills into this field.

 ## Objective

-My journey as a computer enthusiast has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey as a computer enthusiast for over 12+ years has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills